faroquehassan/Stock-Prediction-Project/README.md

 * The target variable is the "Next Close", which we try to predict next day's close from the latest close data

 # Features Implemented
-* Simple Moving Averages from 3,5,7 and 20 days
+* Simple Moving Averages from 3,5,7 and 20 days.
+SMA gives equal weight to the rolling days and thus captures longer trends and eliminates short-term noise.
 * Exponential Moving Averages from 9,12 and 26 days.
-* Bollinger Upper and Lower bands
+EMA gives more weight to recent data and is much quicker to react to short-term trends.
+* Bollinger Upper and Lower bands.
+These are computed by finding the 2 Standard Deviation range of SMA 20 days.
+When the price crosses the upper band, it is considered to be overbought.
+When the price crosses the lower band, it is considered to be oversold.
-* Moving Average Convergence Divergence signals
+* Moving Average Convergence Divergence signals.
+Divergence from the MACD can indicate potential reversals.
+MACD can also confirm volatility changes.
-* Relative Strength Index
+* Relative Strength Index.
+By calculating the average 1-day returns over a 14 day period, RSI can help identify overbought and oversold conditions.
+* VIX.
+The Volatility Index is calculated by the implied volatility of S&P500 index options.
+VIX usually has an inverse relationship with the stock market and can help predict directional moves.

 # Time Series Splitting
 Unlike a typical train test split with time-independent dataset, we have to implement time series splitting in order to test the model's performance against multiple folds.
 For the final model, we train it until Jan-01 2020 and test the model's performance every day afterward.